andregusmao/pokertimer-api/README.md

 # pokertimer-api
-Time board to poker games
+API to serve a time board for poker games